anishEgov/digit3/docs/README.md

 ## DIGIT

+### What is Public Service Delivery?

+Public service delivery encompasses the systems and processes through which governments provide essential services to citizens—such as water, sanitation, healthcare, education, welfare, and civil registration.
+From a citizen perspective, it represents the primary touchpoint with government, where public needs are addressed through efficient, user-friendly interactions that minimize bureaucracy and maximize value.

+Citizens typically interact with public services through key stages of a journey:

+1. **Discovery** - Finding and learning about available services
+2. **Information** - Understanding eligibility, requirements, and processes
+3. **Application** - Submitting service requests and required information
+4. **Documentation** - Uploading supporting documents and evidence
+5. **Payment** - Paying applicable fees and charges
+6. **Tracking** - Monitoring application status and progress
+7. **Communication** - Receiving notifications and updates
+8. **Fulfillment** - Receiving the service outcome or benefit
+9. **Feedback** - Providing input on service quality
+10. **Post-delivery** - Accessing certificates, renewals, or follow-up services

+When delivered effectively, these services improve well-being, equity, and public trust.

+### Challenges in Public Service Delivery Digitization

 Governments around the world have made significant strides in digitising public service delivery.
 However, most early systems were siloed vertical applications or monolithic ERP implementations.
 While they addressed immediate needs, they introduced long-term challenges:

 - Fragmented data requiring citizens to repeatedly provide the same information